AMProduction-hub/boundlessandtimelesswiki/03.PlayerLog&Handouts/Mechanics/CLI/books/sword-coast-adventurers-guide/3-the-sword-coast-and-the-north.md

 I don't know what the people of Mintarn did to attract Beshaba's ire, but they surely have her attention.
 For as long as I can remember, Mintarn has lived in the shadow of the dragon Hoondarrh—called the Red Rage of Mintarn since he dwells on an island close by—but for just as long, the people of Mintarn have been able to purchase the dragon's mercy.
 Now a series of events conspire to threaten their power to pay the dragon, as well as their other aspirations on the Sword Coast.

-Mintarn has long been a neutral ground for various forces—a place aloof from the conflicts between the citystates of the coast and the rivalries of the Northlander isles.
+Mintarn has long been a neutral ground for various forces—a place aloof from the conflicts between the city-states of the coast and the rivalries of the Northlander isles.
 Any ship—be it pirate, privateer, or merchant vessel—could dock at Mintarn and find a warm welcome.
 Many treaties were struck on its shores, and when peace couldn't be achieved, soldiers and ships of Mintarn hired themselves out to various power groups, with no fear of retribution on Mintarn.

 Not long ago, Mintarn was awash with coin.
 Dagult Neverember invested heavily in the island, creating a ship-building company, combat-training facilities, and even lending his coin to the yearly tribute to Hoondarrh when other means fell short.
 The White Sails company in which he invested grew to become Mintarn's preeminent supplier of mercenary ships and soldiers.